New Irish GAAP

 How we can help

 Our integrated team of accounting and taxation specialists can assist you in assessing and understanding the various impacts of these new standards.
-If you would like further, more detailed information or advice, or to discuss how these changes could affect your business, please contact your usual Deloitte partner or one of the contacts listed to the right on next steps.
+If you would like further, more detailed information or advice, or to discuss how these changes could affect your business, please contact your usual Deloitte partner or one of the contacts listed below or to the right on next steps.